 When discussing a Will, the focus tends to be on who gets what or, more often, who has been left out.
 Most people tend to overlook the most important person – the Executor.
 The term ‘Executor’ is usually confused with ‘attorney’.
 An Executor is appointed in someone’s Will to administer the estate after they pass away whereas an attorney is appointed to act in that person’s place when they are alive.

-The role of the Executor is crucial, and a willmaker should give a great deal of consideration to whom they choose.
+The role of an executor is crucial, and a willmaker should give a great deal of consideration to whom they choose.
 An Executor essentially steps into that person’s shoes to act in their place after they pass away.
 It is important that, when choosing your Executor, you have a great deal of trust in that person to do the right thing and carry out your wishes because it is a complex and demanding role.

 - Locating the Will;